 Of course, General Mills is pretending that it hasn't actually killed off Box Tops… they're just "going digital", but they're no longer Box Tops, theoretically or practically.

 For over 20 years, Box Tops for Education has given families an easy way to earn cash for their school, with products they already buy.
+Now you can simply scan your store receipt with the Box Tops mobile app to identify participating products and instantly a

 Web developers in the past year may have been caught off-guard by the effects of Google's new stance on SameSite cookies, or rather, cookies without an explicit SameSite attribute.
 Or, perhaps a website you use regularly has been acting erratically of late.
 For those unfamiliar, Google has a good introductory overview of what SameSite cookies are all about, but we'll rehash the basics here.

 Cookies, of course, are key-value pairs stored by the client, which are sent as part of the request headers when requesting a webpage.
 Originally, cookies were used to allow shoppers in the 1990s to save items to their shopping cart.
-This is rarely done anymore - instead, the server keeps tr… — Read full post
+This is rarely done anymore - instead, the server keeps tr — Read full post

 While some audiophiles might swear by vinyl, most music consumption today is digital.
 As awesome as records and as convenient as cassettes are, digital music can be consumed infinitely and endlessly without degrading, and it can be organized and consumed in ways that analog music simply can't be.
 Although PCM-encoded "CD quality" WAV is the gold standard, MP3s are also popular thanks to the proliferation and convenience of MP3 players over the past two decades.
 Throw in yet other formats - WMA, AAC, M4A, and FLAC, to name a few, and it's easy to get confused.
 What format is best?
 Which formats sound the best?
 Which format is right for me?

 In the past, the question was often portrayed as either a tradeoff or as a Hobson's choice.
-The tradeoff was between quality and size - the bet… — Read full post
+The tradeoff was between quality and size - the bet — Read full post

 Ever open a text file somebody sent you in Notepad and wondered why it looked all wonky?
 As in, why everything is all run together on one line?
 The reason this happens has to do with line control characters, and dates to the days when teletypewriters still ran the world.
 The two control characters in question related to the carriage return (CR or \r) and the line feed (LF or \n), also known as new line.
 A carriage return, a manual process on a regular typewriter, returned the typewriter head to the beginning of the line.
 In contrast, line feed (LF) advances to the next line.
 Typically (but not always), these operations occur together.

 When computers arrived on the scene, not all operating systems agreed on the control characters to use.
-MS-DOS, and subsequently Windows, adopted t… — Read full post
+MS-DOS, and subsequently Windows, adopted t — Read full post

 Based on the title of this post, you might be expecting some futuristic revelations about passwords and how quickly they'll be going away.
 If that's what you're looking for, look at the technical blogs of high-tech companies with futuristic visions that generally fall flat.
 The conversation about passwords that has been ongoing in industry is an interesting one we've been watching from the sidelines but not publicly commented on until now.
 Now that the idea of potentially going password-less has gained some prominence among average users, some good common sense insight into this issue is warranted.

 Phasing out passwords has been the wet dream of many in the tech industry for some time now.
-A Microsoft white paper from 2016, titled … — Read full post
+A Microsoft white paper from 2016, titled — Read full post

 On December 15th, 1999, Microsoft released Windows 2000 to the public.
 Today, with fewer than twenty days remaining until 2020, we celebrate the 20th anniversary of the release of this venerable operating system.

 Windows 2000 was special for Microsoft and continues to be special today.
 It lives perpetually in the shadow of its slightly younger brother, Windows XP, never quite getting the credit it truly deserves, largely because Microsoft considered W2K a stepping stone to Windows XP, which was released less than two years afterwards, and thus quickly downplayed the awesomeness of Windows 2000 as soon as XP became available.
-Windows 2000 was one of Microsoft's most revolutionary releases of all time, and is considered by many modern and retro… — Read full post
+Windows 2000 was one of Microsoft's most revolutionary releases of all time, and is considered by many modern and retro — Read full post

 Yes, we're coming right out and saying it.
 No reservations.
 The days of paying for Office are past.
 If you're still upgrading your copy of Office every few years (or worse, shelling out money to Microsoft each month for a subscription), you should really consider closing your wallet to Microsoft and spending that money elsewhere.